GLab/glab.github.io/manuals/dev/api_tutorial/introduction.md

 Now, open the _Debug_ window of one of the interface elements.
 You can see references to a `parent` which is the parent full virtualization device, and a `connection`, which is the connection it is attached to.
 Additionally, you can see its `name`, its `state`, its `type`, and a reference to its `topology`.
 There are attributes for `host` and `host_info`, but these are null as long as the element is not prepared.
 Close this window now.

 Open the _Debug_ window of the connection.
-You will see a list of two elements that are attached to it, its type (yes, connections have a type internally), and its topology.
+You will see a list of two elements that are attached to it, its type (connections have a type internally), and its topology.
 Now, close this window, open its config window, change some link emulation settings, save, and re-open the _Debug_ window.
 You will se a much bigger list of settings now.
 Link emulation can be configured in both directions independently.
 In the API, this difference is visible in the attribute names that can be `from` and `to`. _From_ references **from the first** to the second element in the `elements` list, and _to_ references from the second **to the first** element.

 {:.alert .alert-info}
 In many cases, you might wonder how a certain attribute is named exactly, while knowing the attribute.
-Using the editor to look it up this way can be much faster than using the API reference or the documentation you can access form the CLI.
+Using the editor to look it up this way can be much faster than using the API reference or the documentation you can access from the CLI.

 ## Delete the topology